Selecting Windows for Energy Efficiency

 Basics

-- Keeping heat in – Measured by a value called the U-factor, this calculates how well a window insulates.
+While the physics of heat transfer via windows can get a bit complicated, there are two main processes that determine how well a window will perform when it comes to keeping heat in or out:- Keeping heat in – Measured by a value called the U-factor, this calculates how well a window insulates.
 When manufacturing windows, U-factor can be lowered by adding multiple panes and adding a layer of argon gas between the panes.

 - Allowing in solar heat – Infrared wavelengths (i.e. longer wavelengths than visible light) are felt as heat.
 A value called Solar Heat Gain Coefficient (SHGC) measures what percentage of available solar heat a window allows inside.
 SHGC is expressed as a number between 0 and 1, with higher numbers letting in more solar heat.
 SHGC can be lowered by adding so called low-e glass coatings to the proper panes.